Contractors Renewal Retirement and RevisionsBoard for Licensing Contractors

 Contractor's Renewal, Retirement and Revisions

 Renewal forms are no longer mailed to licensees.
 Notices to renew online are mailed to licensees 90 days prior to expiration date with online renewal instructions.
 If you prefer to renew by mail, you may print the renewal form below.
 Renewals are due 30 days prior to expiration to prevent contracting while unlicensed.
 The renewal fee is $200 and each month late is $20.
 There is not a grace period to continue to operate while the license is expired; however, a contractor has renewal rights up to 12 months before they are required to complete a new license application to reinstate a license.
 Contractors working on an expired license may not be entitled to recover monies owed on a project or have lien rights.
-The renewal form is available online for anyone needing a financial balance sheet at: https://tn.gov/commerce/documents/regboards/contractors/forms/ContractorsRenewalWeb.pdf The financial statement may be self-prepared by the contractor and is not required to be prepared by a licensed CPA their monetary limit is more than $1,500,000.
-A "Reviewed" financial statement form a CPA is required to renew for those with a monetary limit of $1,500,001 to Unlimited.
+The renewal form is available online for anyone needing a financial balance sheet at: https://tn.gov/commerce/documents/regboards/contractors/forms/ContractorsRenewalWeb.pdf The financial statement may be self-prepared by the contractor and is not required to be prepared by a licensed CPA when their monetary limit is $3,000,000 or less.
+A "Reviewed" or “Audited” financial statement from a CPA is required to renew for those with a monetary limit of $3,000,001 to Unlimited.
 To check the status of your license, go to "Verify a License".
 For questions concerning your renewal or to send missing documents, the Board's renewal section may be contacted by email at: Contractor.Renewal@tn.gov

 The "Online Renewal" process is the quickest and most convenient way to renew.
 It requires scanning and attaching your supporting documents (financial statement, certificate of insurance, etc.) in lieu of sending by mail.
 Corporate entities need to also include proof of active status with the Secretary of State.
 In addition, disclosures of felony, complaints and unpaid judgments relative to construction should also be included.
 Failing to attach all required documents prevent the renewal from being processed.